apache/james-hupa/README.md

 Hupa is compatible with most email providers, gmail, yahoo, hotmail, outlook, exchange, james, etc.

 ##### Eclipse GWT Plugin notes #####
-- Hupa uses maven to be built, before inporting the project, you shoul install m2eclipse and google plugins, then go to Import -> New maven project and select the modules: shared, mock, server, widgets, client and hupa.
+- Hupa uses maven to be built, before inporting the project, you should have installed m2eclipse and google plugins, then go to Import -> New maven project and select the modules: shared, mock, server, widgets, client and hupa.